EmilyMcCracken/Formtastic_Gem_Demo/README.md

 <h3> You're all set up and ready to have FORMTASTIC forms!! </h3>

-<h4> PSA: if you are primarily using ie6 or ie7, please refer to Justin French's original documentation for further setup instructions </h4>
+<p> PSA: if you are primarily using ie6 or ie7, please refer to Justin French's original documentation for further setup instructions </p>